cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### globalSolarIrradiance

-It is the sum of the direct, diffuse and reflected irradiance incident on a outside boundary surface.
+It is the sum of the direct, diffuse, and reflected irradiance incident on a outside boundary surface.
 Its unit of measure is the Watt per sqm ($W/m^2$).
-These values are typically used as source terms for the thermal calculations within the buildings (more precisely the `_ThermalZone`), but also for the calculation of the energy producted by the solar systems (photovoltaic and solar thermal panels).
+These values are typically used as source terms for the thermal calculations within the buildings (more precisely the `_ThermalZone`).
+Additionally, they are used for the calculation of the energy producted by the solar systems (photovoltaic and solar thermal panels).

 ### daylightIlluminance

-It is the sum of the direct, diffuse and reflected solar illuminance incident on a outside boundary surface.
+It is the sum of the direct, diffuse, and reflected solar illuminance incident on a outside boundary surface.
 Its unit of measure is the Lux ($lx$).
 These values are typically used for outside and inside daylighting study, as well as the calculation of the energy consumptions of lighting systems required to